akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 20 - The Ghost of Westminster
+## Chapter 29 - A lie, a goose and a ghost

 It began, as such things often do, with a lie.
 A lie and a goose.